Nameless-King/OpenGL2DPhysicsSim0/README.md

-First attempt at creating a 2D physics engine C++ for future Game Development use.
+First attempt at creating a 2D physics engine in C++ for future Game Development use.

 Dependencies:
 	OpenGL